orfeotoolbox/let-it-snow/doc/snow_annual_map.md

 # Snow Annual Map

-This file describe the snow annual map generation algorithm.
+This file describes the snow annual map generation algorithm.

 ## Objectives:

-The main objective was to create a product providing the synthesis of the snow cover on an annual basis over mountain regions.
+The main objectives of the snow annual map algorithm is to create a product providing the synthesis of the snow cover on an annual basis over mountain regions.
 This product relies on LIS snow products computed over different L2A optical products such as S2 or L8, and uses a multi-temporal approach.

 The approach is validated with Modis and Landsat 8 products.

 **General approach:**

-- First a timeserie is created from LIS snow products corresponding to the desired time range. (a snow season goes from 01/09 of one year to 31/08 of the next one)
+- First a time series is created from Let It Snow (LIS) snow cover products corresponding to the desired time range (a snow season goes from 01/09 of one year to 31/08 of the next one)
-- Then, the timeserie is interpolated using the [otbImageTimeSeriesGapFilling](https://gitlab.orfeo-toolbox.org/jinglada/temporalgapfilling) application to obtain sampling on a daily basis.
+- Then, the time series is interpolated using the [otbImageTimeSeriesGapFilling](https://gitlab.orfeo-toolbox.org/jinglada/temporalgapfilling) application to obtain sampling on a daily basis.
-- Finally, the daily timeserie is sum-up to obtain a single image in grayscale, representing the number of snow days.
+- Finally, the daily time-series are combined (temporal sommation) to obtain a mono-band image, representing the number of snow days.

 ## Detailed approach
 ### Data Collection

-The snow products are collected for one type of sensor only and must be at the same resolution *tile\_id*, *date\_start*, *date\_stop*.
+The snow products are collected for one type of sensor only and must be at the same resolution.
+The request is configured according three main parameters:
+- *tile\_id*, the tile id corresponding to Theia product format (ex: "T31TCH")
+- *date\_start*, the target start date for the begining of the snow map time range (ex: "01/09/2017")
+- *date\_stop*, the target stop date for the begining of the snow map time range (ex: "31/08/2018")

-Moreover the snow products are collected with a margin of +-15 days outside the requested time range to avoid any extrapolation. (parameter *date\_margin*)
+Moreover the snow products are collected by default with a margin of +/-15 days outside the requested time range to avoid any extrapolation.
+This margin can be set with *date\_margin* parameter.

-The collected products are stored in *input\_products\_list*.
+The products corresponding to the selection criteria are stored in *input\_products\_list*.

+Note: A snow season is defined from the 1st of september to the 31th of August.

 ### Densification

-Additional heterogeneous (different sensor, resolution) snow products can be provided trought the densification options(*use_densification* and *densification\_products\_list*) to increase the timeserie sampling.
+Additional heterogeneous (different sensor, resolution) snow products can be provided trought the densification options(*use_densification* and *densification\_products\_list*) to increase the time series sampling.

 These additional products are resample at the same resolution and same footprint than the main snow products.
 For that operation, we are currently using the [otbSuperimpose](https://www.orfeo-toolbox.org/CookBook/Applications/app_Superimpose.html) application with a Nearest Neighbor interpolator.
 The choice of the interpolator type is constrained by the snow mask pixel coding convention: